stephfrian/cse15l-lab-reports/LabReport4.md

 Keys pressed/Typed: `<up><enter>`

-The 'ssh cs15lwi23agp@ieng6.ucsd.edu' was one up in the search history so I used the up arrow once to access it, then pressed enter to log in.
+The `ssh cs15lwi23agp@ieng6.ucsd.edu' was one up in the search history so I used the up arrow once to access it, then pressed enter to log in.
 I didn't have to type in my password because I generated SSH Keys for ieng6.

 ## Step 5: Cloning Fork of the Repository From GitHub
 ![pasted image 0 (1)](https://user-images.githubusercontent.com/110694499/221438126-6b271d7f-88d3-403d-a254-16f878c29071.png)